• Skip to primary navigation

 • Remove cover and punch dough down.

-• Brush top of rolls lightly with melted butter.
+• Just before baking, brush top of rolls lightly with melted butter.

 • Bake in a preheated 375 degree oven for 15-18 minutes.

 • Remove from oven and let cool slightly for a few minutes on a baking rack.
-Remove from tins or baking sheet and continue cooling.
+Brush with butter again, while rolls are still warm.
+Remove from baking sheet and continue cooling.

 Video